Neurontin Review: Relief From Pain and Seizures?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 But is Neurontin actually proven effective for seizure and pain reduction?
-How does it compare to the generic gabapentin?
+Is it more effective than generic gabapentin?
 Does it cause any side effects like weight gain?
-And how do real users describe the drug's effects and rate it?
+And how do real Neurontin patients rate and describe the drug's effects?

 Does Neurontin Reduce Seizures and Pain?

-Neurontin has been thoroughly studied in clinical trials spanning decades for its effects on both seizures and pain relief.
+Neurontin has been thoroughly studied in clinical trials spanning decades for its effects on both seizures and pain.

 46% of patients experienced "moderate" pain relief, and 38% of patients experienced "substantial" pain relief.

-We will conclude from the available medical studies that Neurontin is effective for the treatment of seizures and certain types of pain.
+We will conclude from the available research that Neurontin is effective against seizures and certain types of pain, which is unsurprising given that the medication is approved by the FDA for both indications.

-Neurontin does cause side effects in some patients, as do most pharmaceutical medications that we’ve reviewed on Illuminate Health, but it doesn’t have a “black box” warning on its label, which is a good sign.
+Neurontin causes side effects in some patients, as do most pharmaceutical medications that we’ve reviewed on Illuminate Health, but it doesn’t have a “black box” warning on its label, which is a good sign.

 The black box warning is the most serious type of warning required by the FDA.
 It indicates a risk of potentially life-threatening side effects.

-A meta-study of adverse events caused by Neurontin was published in the American Journal of Geriatric Psychiatry.
+A meta-study on adverse events caused by Neurontin was published in the American Journal of Geriatric Psychiatry.
 It pooled results from three clinical trials on the drug.

 Those taking a dose under 1,800 mg experienced dizziness more than 20% of the time.
 Trial participants at this dose also reported daytime sleepiness as a side effect 14.9% of the time, which was 9.1% greater than those taking placebo pills.

-medical review from 2013 compared the effects of the two drugs, and the researchers found that Neurontin and gabapentin were equally safe and effective.
+A 2013 medical review compared the effects of the two drugs, and the researchers found that Neurontin and gabapentin were equally safe and effective.

-At the time of updating this article, the retail price of Neurontin according to SingleCare is $489.87, while the retail price of generic gabapentin is as low as $11 according to GoodRx.
+At the time of updating this article, the retail price of Neurontin is around $440 according to GoodRx.

 We would recommend that patients speak with their doctor about generic gabapentin rather than Neurontin due to the potential cost savings.

-Neurontin has been studied for its effects on anxiety.
+Neurontin has been studied for its effects in patients with anxiety.

 Both groups taking Neurontin experienced significantly reduced anxiety compared to those taking placebo pills.
 One surprising result was that the lower dose was more effective for decreasing anxiety levels.